- Police Department

 There are a total of 133 Accreditation Standards which are divided into three categories.
 Standards in the Administration Section have provisions for such topics as agency organization, fiscal management, personnel practices and records.
 Training Standards encompass basic and in-service instruction as well as training for supervisors and specialized or technical assignments.
 Operations Standards deal with such critical and litigious topics as high-speed pursuits, roadblocks, patrol and unusual occurrences.

-The Accreditation Manager is Lieutenant Michael Bovee and Officer Phil Borden is assisting with the process.
-The department is currently scheduled to undergo assessment during calendar year 2014.
+The Accreditation Manager is Officer Philip Borden and Lieutenant Matthew Austin is assisting with the process.
+The department is currently scheduled to undergo assessment during calendar year 2015.